 Our final Kid Reporter this summer is Elie, who will be in 6th grade in Berkeley.
-Elie will receive a $20 gift card to Mr. Mopps toy and bookstore for telling us about her favorite way to spend an afternoon in Berkeley, climbing Indian Rock with some favorite food to share from the Gourmet Ghetto.
+Elie will receive a $20 gift card to Mr. Mopps toy and bookstore for telling us about her favorite way to spend an afternoon in Berkeley, climbing Indian Rock with some favorite food to share from the nearby neighborhood.

 This amazing and relaxing experience will be found in Berkeley.
 Phones or maps may be needed if you cannot find one of the locations for the trip.